ron2015schmitt/Mathematiques-old/doc/feature-schedule/README.md

   + [Index class and new indexing methodology](topics/index.md)

 ### v3.7 Display Refactoring
+1. This is includes files:
+  * display.h
+  * macros.h
+  * gitmd.h
+  * display.cpp
 1. combine all macros from display and md.h into a single header. put rest in display
-1. make all macros UPPERCASE?.  have two files: upper case and lower case
+1. make all macros UPPERCASE?
+Yes.  can get variable collision otherwise
 1. refactor Style, StyledString, Terminal, and Display, Log
   1. reformat all files using VSCode C++ extension
   1. StyleStrgn should allow chnage of the Style